Academic Publications

 Special Issues & Collections

-• Kayıkçı, Merve and Sehlikoglu, Sertaç (forthcoming) Heritage from the Margins.
-International Journal of Heritage Studies.
+• Kayıkçı, Merve and Sertaç Sehlikoglu (Eds.)
+(2025) Heritage in the Margins: Forgetting, Remembering, Rewriting.
+International Journal of Heritage Studies, 31(9).
+Link.

 • Sadeghi, Fatemeh, & Sertaç Sehlikoglu (Eds.)
 (2024).
 Allegra Lab: Anthropology for Radical Optimism.
 Allegra Lab: Anthropology for Radical Optimism.
 Link.